Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 --
 MultiColumn scale (based on the implementation of IDF and PCP)

-Scaling of IDF values (normalized IDF)
+Scaling of IDF values (normalized IDF).